-Recently, we has been receiving calls and messages from viewers regarding reception issues with WDBJ7 and WZBJ24.
-While our tower is up and running, there are still certain situations in which people may have trouble receiving us.
+Recently, we have received calls and messages from viewers regarding reception issues with WDBJ7 and WZBJ24.
+While our new tower is up and running, there are still certain situations in which people may have trouble receiving us.

 Many of the bad reception cases we're seeing involve people who live in places that do not receive signals well, such as behind a mountain.
 Another common issue is the type of antenna being used.
 You may be using rabbit ear antennas when you need an outdoor or other type of antenna to pick up signals properly.